Sub-shot-noise interferometry with two-mode quantum states: Results

-When we include losses, the analogous expressions become rather long and we leave them to the supplemental materials \cite{supplemental}.
-As an example, in \cref{fig:phase_uncertainty} we show that the phase uncertainty $\Delta \phi$ can be smaller than the standard quantum limit.
+When we include losses, the analogous expressions become rather long and we leave them to the supplementary materials \cite{supplemental}.
+In the example in \cref{fig:phase_uncertainty}, we show that the phase uncertainty $\Delta \phi$ can be smaller than the standard quantum limit.
 In addition, the phase uncertainty has a minimum at a non-zero phase $\phi_0$ which depends on the detection efficiency, number of particles and the input state (see \cref{fig:optimal_phi}).
-The optimal phase is shifted due to a divergence at zero phase in \cref{eq:phase_uncertainty}: ${\Delta \phi \underset{\phi = 0}{=} \mathcal{O}(\phi^{-1})}$.
+The optimal phase is shifted because, in presence of losses, $\mathrm{Var}\left[\hat{D}_\eta^2\right]$ does not vanish at $\phi=0$, leading to a divergence ${\Delta \phi \underset{\phi = 0}{=} \mathcal{O}(\phi^{-1})}$.
+Also, unlike the lossless case, in this situation the twin-Fock state outperforms the two-mode squeezed state even at the optimal phase $\phi_0$ \cite{supplemental}.

 This type of profile has been observed experimentally \cite{luckeTwinMatterWaves2011}.
 From the study of the variations of $\Delta \phi$ as a function of $\phi$, one can compute the optimal phase $\phi_0$ around which an experiment should operate to perform precision measurements.
 This means that during an experiment, one must be able to tune a phase offset, for instance in optics by adding a tiltable glass plate.

 In \cref{fig:optimal_phi} we show color maps of the values of $\phi_0$ as a function of the number of particles $N$ and the quantum efficiency $\eta$.
 Regions where sub-shot-noise measurements are possible correspond to non-hashed regions.
-It appears in these maps that this question is mostly related to the quantum efficiency of the detectors: depending on whether one is dealing with twin Fock or two-mode squeezed states, a threshold of $\eta \approx 0.7$ or respectively $\eta \approx 0.9$ must be achieved to surpass the SQL.
+It appears in these maps that this question is mostly related to the quantum efficiency of the detectors: depending on whether one is dealing with twin Fock or two-mode squeezed states, a threshold of $\eta \approx 0.7$ or respectively $\eta \approx 0.9$ must be achieved to surpass the standard quantum limit.

 We have computed $\Delta\phi_0$ \cite{supplemental}, the phase uncertainty when the measurement is performed at the optimal phase $\phi_0$.
 When $N$ is small, $\Delta\phi_0$ varies similarly to a power law ${\Delta\phi_0 \approx 1 / N^\alpha}$ with ${0.5 < \alpha < 1}$, depending on the value of $\eta$ (an example is plotted in \cref{fig:delta_phi_phi0}).
 Experimentally, in this region one obtains significant gains with respect to the standard quantum limit by increasing the number of particles.
 In the asymptotic region, where $N$ goes to infinity, we recover the ${\Delta\phi_0 = \mathcal{O}(N^{-1/2})}$ scaling \cite{kolodynskiPhaseEstimationPriori2010,escherGeneralFrameworkEstimating2011}.